 Houston Expunction Lawyer: Get a Fresh Start

-Every day, Houstonians are arrested for crimes they didn’t commit, with the charges later being dropped or they’re found not guilty in court.
+Every day, Houstonians are arrested for crimes they didn’t commit, with the charges later being dismissed or they’re found not guilty in court.
 But most people don’t realize that being arrested for a crime they were later not convicted of can still hang around on their arrest record and affect the rest of their lives.

 Jay Cohen Houston Expunction Lawyer is committed to protecting your rights and protecting your name.
 While expunction of criminal records isn’t always possible in every case, there are many situations that call for removal of information about an arrest.